Teaching Scholarships & Grants

 Deadline: End of September, for 2015 it is the 30th

 This is a competition applied for by preschools to aid in the development of their education programs.
 The money should be used to develop preschool programs and the infrastructure to enable high-quality preschool services to the children who attend.
 Secondly, so that the establishment can develop high-quality preschool programs in low and moderate income family areas.
 There is no upper limit to the grant value; in 2014, recipients received over $224m between them.
-Fore more information on the grants, read the information sheet here.
+Fore more information on the grants, read the Preschool Development Grants information sheet.

 School Administrator Scholarships